Anxiety & Depression

 You’ve heard it before.
 We’re social creatures.
 We’re also people who think.
 And it’s common enough for us to believe that we think rationally, but we’re also emotional people.
 The broad blending of thinking and feeling can lead us toward greatness and happiness.
 But it can just as simply leave us feeling anxious or depressed.

 Right now, let’s say you’re in an over-excited state of anxiety.
 What should you do?
-One option that is always open to you is to close your eyes and practice responsibly “deep breathing.”
+One option that is always open to you is to close your eyes and practice responsible “deep breathing.”
 Practice meditation if you know how to do so.
-Aim to reduce stimulation and quiet your mind.
+Aim to reduce stimulation in your mind and body.
+Sit very still, and quiet your mind as well.
+Doing this is likely to make your state move in the direction of thinking and feeling calm.
 Make sense?
-When you find yourself on the other end of this continuum, simply practice an activity that will move your energy in the preferred direction.
-Psychologically, this is referred to as “self-regulation.”